Hawmex/navand/README.md

 ### Features

-- **Command-Line Tool**: Navand comes with a command-line tool that scaffolds, serves, and builds your applications.
+- **Command-Line Tool**: Navand has a command-line tool that scaffolds, serves, and builds your applications.
 - **Navigation**: Navand offers a navigation solution called `Navigator`, providing a seamlessly native experience.
 - **Styled Widgets**: Navand includes an API for styling your widgets.
-The `Style` API inspired by the declaration blocks in CSS rulesets.
+The `Style` API is inspired by the declaration blocks in CSS rulesets.
 - **Animated Widgets**: You can use Navand's animation system to improve the UI of your application.
-The `Animation` API is designed to be similar to the animation API of JavaScript.
+The `Animation` API is designed similar to the animation API of JavaScript.
-- **Stateful Widgets & Global State Managements**: You can add reactivity to your applications using the `StatefulWidget` base class.
-More over, you can tailor a global state management solution by utilizing the `Store`, `Provider`, `ConsumerWidget`, and `ConsumerBuilder` APIs together.
+- **Stateful Widgets & Global State Management**: You can add reactivity to your applications using the `StatefulWidget` base class.
+Moreover, you can tailor a global state management solution by utilizing the `Store`, `Provider`, `ConsumerWidget`, and `ConsumerBuilder` APIs together.
 - **Support for Asynchronous Data Flow**: Futures and streams can be dealt with using widgets such as `FutureBuilder` and `StreamBuilder`.
 - **Dependency Injection**: The `InheritedWidget` API can be used to inject